psrc/permits/README.md

 # Residential Permits

 The Puget Sound Regional Council (PSRC) in our efforts to conduct an annual [Residential Building Permit Inventory](https://www.psrc.org/residential-building-permits) of the Central Puget Sound.
-This repository contains scripts needed to clean and standardize the permit files collected from Puget Sound region jurisidctions.
+This repository contains scripts needed to clean and standardize the permit files, which are collected from Puget Sound region jurisidctions.

 # Data Collection
 For 2017 residential permit inventory project, We seek a record for each residential building permit meeting the following criteria: